 She didn't quote the second part.

-Well that he was talking just so we can keep our audience straight in that particular case about the Clinton email server investigation.
+Well, he was talking just so we can keep our audience straight in that particular case about the Clinton email server investigation.

-Uh but that happened in this case.
+But that happened in this case.

-Peter Strzok who hates Trump and loves Hillary and wanted Hillary to win.
+Peter Strzok, who hates Trump and loves Hillary and wanted Hillary to win, he was the one that interviewed Hillary.

 Then the exoneration comes from James Comey.

-We know what happened with Comey and Lynch and so they actually allowed her to stay in the race by covering for her that's after she pretty much rigged the Democratic primary and then we get into this whole issue of the Hillary Clinton bought and paid for Russian Russian government dossier and how that becomes the bulk of information according to the Grassley Graham memo of a Pfizer warrant against an opposition party candidate in an election year,
+And then we get into this whole issue of the Hillary Clinton bought and paid for Russian, Russian government dossier and how that becomes the bulk of information according to the Grassley Graham memo of a FISA warrant against an opposition party candidate in an election year, Joe DeGenova.

 I don't even think there's any ambiguity anymore.

-Well what's fascinating about this is that this evidence the most important piece of evidence of all has been present on the record since April twenty sixth, two thousand seventeen and that's when Rosemary Collier, the chief judge of the Pfizer court issued a ruling a ninety nine page ruling which has subsequently been declassified in which she said that the FBI and the Department of Justice engaged in systematic and continuous lack of candor,
+And that's when Rosemary Collier, the chief judge of the FISA court, issued a ruling, a 99-page ruling, which has subsequently been declassified, in which she said that the FBI and the Department of Justice engaged in systematic and continuous lack of candor, read lying, to the court in filings over a number of years.

-In addition she says that the NSA along with the FBI gave illegal access to identifying information and intercepts, electronic intercepts of Americans to contractors who were working for the FBI.
+In addition, she says that the NSA, along with the FBI, gave illegal access to identifying information and intercepts, electronic intercepts of Americans to contractors who were working for the FBI.

-This is the single worst scandal involving law enforcement in American history and for the New York Times and the Washington Post to poo poo this and saying everybody's overreacting and those of us who are concerned are conspiratorialist is ludicrous.
+And for the New York Times and the Washington Post to poo-poo this and saying everybody's overreacting and those of us who are concerned are conspiratorialists is ludicrous.

 As much as I hate to say it, I think the answer at this point is yes.

-Uh I would have thought years ago that the Justice Department could handle this.
+I would have thought years ago that the Justice Department could handle this.

-But we've seen so many bad things about career people at the Justice Department that I I'm just not sure.
+But we've seen so many bad things about career people at the Justice Department that I'm just not sure.

 The public explanations that have been given by both Ray and Rosenstein are simply ridiculous.

-They don't they don't match the type of dictators Rod Rosenstein went into you know the after they waited a year for subpoena documents by the House Intel committee at the last minute Rosenstein went into Ryan's office begging the speaker not to not to allow these documents to go out now that they're out we know why he didn't want them out.
+Rod Rosenstein went into, you know, after they waited a year for subpoenaed documents by the House Intel Committee, at the last minute, Rosenstein went into Ryan's office begging the Speaker not to allow these documents to go out.

-And do you hear any protest?
+And do you hear any protests?

 No, none.